HermesBoots/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

 ## Replace in Copy
 Replacing an element in a list and returning a copy with the change without modifying the original.

+## Can You C Me Now?
+Removing C letters from a string.